ArianRai/Documentation/Terraform modules.md

 # Terraform modules

+## Creating the module

-For working with modules you should reference the source directory on the `main.tf` file and initialize the variables according to their type
+For working with modules you should have all the resources and step within a directory andreference the source directory on the `main.tf` file and initialize the variables according to their type

 ```javascript
 module "module_vm1" {